publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schCXI/ptA/m__us_usc_t16_s460zz–2.md

     (m) __Commission review__

         The Commission shall assist the Secretary and the Governor of Minnesota in reviewing and monitoring the implementation of the plan by Federal, State, and local governmental agencies having jurisdiction in the Area.
-The Commission may, after providing, for public comment and subject to the review and approval, as set forth in subsection (k) of this section, modify said plan, if the Commission determines that such modification is necessary to further the purposes of this part.
+The Commission may, after providing, for public comment and subject to the review and approval, as set forth in subsection (k), modify said plan, if the Commission determines that such modification is necessary to further the purposes of this part.

     (n) __Termination of Commission__

         The Commission shall terminate on the date 10 years after November 18, 1988.
-Following termination of the Commission the State is authorized to establish a State Commission which shall exercise the functions and authorities described in subsection (m) of this section.
+Following termination of the Commission the State is authorized to establish a State Commission which shall exercise the functions and authorities described in subsection (m).
 The Secretary of the Interior and the Secretary of the Army are authorized and directed to participate as members of such State Commission.

 ([Pub.
 L. 100–696, title VII, § 703][/us/pl/100/696/s703], Nov.
 18, 1988, [102 Stat.
 4600][/us/stat/102/4600]; [Pub.
 L. 101–40, § 4(2)][/us/pl/101/40/s4/2], June 20, 1989, [103 Stat.
 82][/us/stat/103/82]; [Pub.
 L. 102–525, title III, § 302][/us/pl/102/525/s302], Oct.
 26, 1992, [106 Stat.
 3441][/us/stat/106/3441].)